ashmit0920/knowledge-retrieval-engine/README.md

 # Knowledge Retrieval Engine

-This application allows users to upload a document (currently PDF only) to act as a custom knowledge base.
+This RAG (Retrieval Augmented Generation) based application allows users to upload a document (currently PDF only) to act as a custom knowledge base.
 You can then ask questions related to the uploaded pdf and a LLM would answer them.

 ## Tools and Technologies Used